maxxNcode/say-to-go/README.md

    - Scroll to zoom in/out
    - Click navigation arrows to move between images
 8. Use the "Back to Search" button to return to the main screen
-9. Try the "Next Near Area" button to explore nearby locations
+9. Try the "Near Area" button to explore nearby locations
 10. Click the "ABOUT" button to learn more about the project

 ## Browser Support